 - The person has had a known exposure

 - Before returning from a school break or out-of-state travel

 - Click here for testing resources in Marin County.

-- Health Insurance providers must reimburse for the cost of up to eight at home tests per month (work with your healthcare provider additional for details).
+- Health Insurance providers may reimburse for the cost of Covid-19 testing; check with your heathcare provider.

 COVID-19 Test Reporting

 Contact email@example.com if you have questions or need assistance.

-Guidance for Students Who Test Positive for COVID-19
+Guidance for Students and Staff Who Test Positive for COVID-19

 Anyone who tests positive for Covid-19 must quarantine at home for at least 5 days after the onset of symptoms or a positive test, if asymptomatic.
-They may not attend any extracurricular, sports, social, or community activities including afterschool programs and child care during this time.
-Students may be released from quarantine on day 6 if they have been fever-free for 24 hours without the use of fever-reducing medications and their symptoms have improved.
+They may not attend any extracurricular, sports, social, or community activities, including afterschool programs and child care during this time.
+They may be released from quarantine on day 6 if they have been fever-free for 24 hours without the use of fever-reducing medications and their symptoms have improved.
 They do not need a negative test to return.
 Notify the school office immediately if your student tests positive for COVID-19.